Minbar: Origins

 Minbars thus quickly developed into a symbol of political and religious legitimacy for Muslim authorities.
-It was one of the only major formal furnishings of a mosque and was thus an important architectural feature in itself.
-More importantly, however, it was the setting for the weekly Friday sermon which, notably, usually mentioned the name of the current Muslim ruler over the community and included other public announcements of a religious or political nature.
-As a result, later Muslim rulers sometimes invested considerable expense in commissioning richly-decorated minbars for the main mosques of their major cities.
+It was one of the only major formal furnishings of a mosque and was therefore an important architectural feature in itself.
+More importantly, it was the setting for the weekly Friday sermon which, notably, usually mentioned the name of the current Muslim ruler over the community and included other public announcements of a religious or political nature.
+As a result, later Muslim rulers sometimes invested considerable expense in commissioning richly decorated minbars for the main mosques of their major cities.

 The oldest Islamic pulpit in the world to be preserved up to the present day is the minbar of the Great Mosque of Kairouan in Kairouan, Tunisia.
 It dates from around 860 or 862 CE, under the tenure of the Aghlabid governor Abu Ibrahim Ahmad, and was imported in whole or in part from Baghdad.
 It is an eleven-step staircase made of over 300 sculpted pieces of teak wood (a material imported from India).
 Thanks to its age and the richness of its decoration, it is considered an important piece of historic Islamic art.

-Other famous examples of medieval minbars include the Almoravid Minbar in Marrakesh, commissioned in 1137 by Ali ibn Yusuf, and the Minbar of the al-Aqsa Mosque (also commonly known as the Minbar of Saladin) in Jerusalem, commissioned in 1168-69 by Nur ad-Din.
+Wood minbars

 Woodwork was the primary medium for the construction of minbars in much of the Middle East and North Africa up until the Ottoman period.
 These wooden minbars were in many cases very intricately decorated with geometric patterns and carved arabesques (vegetal and floral motifs), as well as with Arabic calligraphic inscriptions (often recording the minbar's creation or including Qur'anic verses).
 In some cases they also featured delicate inlay work with ivory or mother-of-pearl.
 Many workshops created minbars that were assembled from hundreds of pieces held together using an interlocking technique and wooden pegs, but without glue or metal nails.
-In addition to the already-mentioned Almoravid Minbar and the Minbar of Saladin, other highly accomplished examples of this style are the Minbar of the Ibrahimi Mosque in Hebron (commissioned in 1091), the minbar of the Qarawiyyin Mosque (completed in 1144), and the Minbar of al-Ghamri (now housed at the Khanqah of Sultan Barsbay) in Cairo (circa 1451).

-Stone minbars were sometimes produced in this early period too, as with the example of the minbar of the Mosque of Sultan Hasan in Cairo (14th century).
-During the Ottoman period, however, stone and marble became increasingly favoured materials for new minbars, though often with simplified ornamentation compared to earlier wooden versions.
-An accomplished example of this genre, still featuring rich decoration, is the minbar of the Selimiye Mosque in Edirne (late 16th century).
-Stone minbars in various styles were also favoured in the Indian subcontinent; earlier wooden minbars may have been common here but few have been preserved.
+Levant and Egypt

+Some of the best-documented minbars are those produced in the Levant and Egypt from the 11th to 15th centuries.
+The oldest surviving example is the Minbar of the Ibrahimi Mosque in Hebron, commissioned in 1091 under the Fatimids, originally for a shrine in Ascalon.
+It features decoration in geometric strapwork motifs and Arabic inscriptions.
+Among the most famous minbars was the Minbar of the al-Aqsa Mosque (also known as the Minbar of Saladin) in Jerusalem, commissioned in 1168-69 by Nur ad-Din and signed by four different craftsmen.
+Prior to its destruction by arson in 1969, it was the most accomplished surviving example of Syrian craftsmanship in this woodworking tradition.
+Its sides were decorated with a tracery-like geometric pattern whose pieces were filled with carved arabesques.
+Its balustrades were made of turned wood assembled into a grille with more geometric designs, framed by Arabic inscriptions.
+Both the portal at the bottom and the kiosk-canopy at the top were crowned with muqarnas.